 AHMA graduates have, since 2003, taken jobs at The British Museum, Brown University, California State University Los Angeles, Carleton College, Claremont McKenna College, Duquesne University, Durham University, Georgetown University, Macalaster College, State University of New York, Tulane University, University of Cincinnati, University of Maryland, University of Oxford, University of Patras, University of Queensland, Washington and Lee University, the University of Tübingen, Michigan State University, and the University of Seattle.

 Successful applicants to the AHMA program are expected to be able to hit the ground running when they arrive at Berkeley.
 This means that they will have already acquired an intermediate to advanced knowledge of the relevant ancient languages, and reading knowledge of at least one relevant research language (French, German, modern Greek, Italian).
 They will also have taken upper-division undergraduate courses in their intended area of specialization.
-The brief writing sample, submitted with the online application, will demonstrate a thoughtful engagement with the primary and secondary sources of the topic in question, as well as analytical rigor and clear writing skills.
+The brief writing sample, which must be submitted with the online application, will demonstrate a thoughtful engagement with the primary and secondary sources of the topic in question, as well as analytical rigor and clear writing skills.